-path An full path to the directory where R file are. local TRUE, FALSE or an environment, determining where the parsed expressions are evaluated.
-FALSE (the default) corresponds to the user's workspace (the global environment) and TRUE to the environment from which source is called. encode Character vector.
-The encoding(s) to be assumed when file is a character string: see file.
-A possible value is "unknown" when the encoding is guessed: see the "Encodings" section. print.errors A boolean value (TRUE/FALSE) for printing the errors, if exists, for every file. macros A full or relative path to the macros file.
+path An full path to the directory where R file are.

+local TRUE, FALSE or an environment, determining where the parsed expressions are evaluated.
+FALSE (the default) corresponds to the user's workspace (the global environment) and TRUE to the environment from which source is called.

+global environment) and TKOE to the environment from which source is called.

+Character vector.
+The encoding(s) to be assumed when file is a character string:

+see file.
+A possible value is "unknown" when the encoding is guessed: see the print.errors A boolean value (TRUE/FALSE) for printing the errors, if exists, for every file.